 Feeling Pulled in a Million Directions?
 Here's How to Prioritize

-Retirement Comes First
+Retirement Saving Comes First

 Most people ignore retirement for two reasons—one, it seems far away, and two, they assume that they can just keep working into their 70s.

-This is the only situation in which you'll earn a guaranteed "return" on your investment.
-Maximize your matching contribution, even if you have credit card debt.
-Your retirement comes first.
+If your employer offers a "matching contribution," taking full advantage of it should be your first budgeting priority.
+This is the only situation in which you'll earn a guaranteed "return" on your investment—you know your employer will add to your funds based on how much you invest.
+It may make sense to maximize your matching contribution, even if you have credit card debt.
+Your retirement comes first in almost every circumstance.

-Pay Off Credit Card Debt
+Pay Off High-Interest Debt

 Start an Emergency Fund